alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - **NOTE:** You may get a Javascript error.
 If you do, simply run this script again.
 6. On the webpage pop-up, sign in as the "Global Administrator" (eg. `admin@<custom domain>`) user.
 Other administrators added as guests will not work for this step.
   - If you have not done so already, you may be prompted to add a phone number and backup email for the `admin@<custom domain>` account at this point.
-7. Enter your Azure Active directory ID.
+7. When prompted to `Provide your Tenant ID`, enter your Azure Active Directory ID.
 To get this:
   - In the Azure portal select "Azure Active Directory" in the left hand side bar
   - Select "Properties" in the left hand side bar
   - Copy the "Directory ID" field